Impossibility of Quantum Private Queries

 Correctness according to Definition~\ref{def:correctness} implies that any execution of the protocol where the dishonest player follows the purified protocol is accepted by the honest player with probability at least $1-\eps$.
 Thus, for any such execution of a protocol, the conditions for user and data privacy must hold with $\delta = \eps$.
 We use this fact in the proof of our main result to show that there is no quantum private queries protocol for any $\eps \leq \delta \leq 1$ \footnote{A stronger correctness condition would require that both players always accept the protocol if it is honestly executed.
 Since this stronger requirement satisfies our correctness condition, our impossibility result also holds in this case, for any $0\leq \delta \leq 1$.}.
 Note that there is a trivial quantum private queries protocol that is secure if $\delta < \eps$ because an honest execution of the protocol can be rejected with probability larger than $\delta$ without violating correctness \footnote{In this trivial protocol, Alice sends all $n$ database entries $x_i$ to Bob, who retrieves the database entry of his choice and always accepts.
 Alice rejects the protocol with probability $\eps$ independently of everything else.
 This protocol is correct and obviously secure for Bob.
 Since no strategy of Bob is accepted with probability at least $1-\delta >1-\eps$, Definition~\ref{def:weak-user-privacy} becomes trivial for $0 \leq \delta < \eps$.}.
 We will use the notation \emph{$\eps$-secure} for $(\eps,\eps)$-secure.

+A primitive related to quantum private queries is \textit{private information retrieval}~\cite{classicalpir}.
+It does not guarantee data privacy, so a dishonest user may retrieve an arbitrary number of entries.
+The task admits a trivial and secure solution: The server simply sends the entire database to the user.
+This naturally raises the question of whether more communication-efficient protocols are possible.
+The trivial protocol is known to be optimal in terms of communication complexity under perfect security~\cite{classicalpir}, even when quantum communication is allowed~\cite{qpir_nayak}.
+Quantum protocols with sublinear communication complexity have been proposed~\cite{legall}, but these protocols were subsequently shown to be insecure: Any quantum protocol for private information retrieval must exhibit linear communication complexity, even in the case of approximate user privacy and approximate correctness~\cite{Baumeler2015}.

-\emph{A generic attack on quantum private queries.}|\, We now construct an attack on any implementation of quantum private queries.
-This negatively answers the questions posed in~\cite{GLM10} and in~\cite{Onofri2024} whether \emph{any} secure quantum private queries protocol exists.
+\emph{A generic attack on quantum private queries.} We now construct an attack on any implementation of quantum private queries.
+This negatively answers the questions posed in Refs.~\cite{GLM10,Onofri2024} whether \emph{any} secure quantum private queries protocol exists.

 We show that for any quantum private queries protocol that is $\eps$-correct and $\eps$-secure for the user, there exists an attack that allows the user to compute $m$ database entries for any $2 \leq m \leq n$ with high probability, contradicting weak data privacy.